ranfysvalle02/mdb-engine/mdb_engine/routing/README.md

 }
 ```

 That's it!
-The runtime automatically:
+The engine automatically:
 - ✅ Registers the WebSocket route with FastAPI
 - ✅ Creates an isolated connection manager for your app
 - ✅ Handles authentication (uses app's `auth_policy` by default)